 The ministry’s statement comes in the wake of media reports that BiPAP mode is not available in the ‘Made in India’ ventilators.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “It has come to the notice of the Ministry of Health through some media reports that the issue of Bilevel Positive Airway Pressure (BiPAP) mode not being available in the ventilators supplied by the Government of India has been raised,” the ministry said in a statement.

 The ‘Made in India’ ventilators supplied to the states and UTs, including Delhi, by the Ministry of Health are meant for ICUs.

 The technical specifications for these COVID ventilators have been laid down by a technical committee of domain knowledge experts headed by the Director General Health Services (DGHS), Ministry of Health against which the ventilators have been procured and supplied.

 The ventilators procured and supplied comply with these specifications.

 “Ventilator models BEL and AgVa supplied to the States/UTs are complying with the requirements as per the specifications laid down by the Technical Committee.
-These cost effective, made in India ventilators have BiPAP mode and other such modes as have been prescribed in the technical specifications,” the statement said.
+These cost-effective, made-in-India ventilators have BiPAP mode and other such modes as having been prescribed in the technical specifications,” the statement said.